 The first time it happens, you don’t expect it.
 Your baby looks at you, sticks out her tongue and makes a gentle razzing sound.
-It’s almost impossible not to smile and make a raspberry back at her.
+It’s almost impossible not to smile and start blowing raspberries right back at her.

 “Razzies really teach babies how to regulate their voice, how to turn it on and off, change the volume and the pitch.
-It shows them how to navigate the diaphragm, mouth, lips and tongue,” explains Tara Kehoe, a speech and language pathologist who formerly worked at Easter Seals.
+It shows them how to navigate the diaphragm, mouth, lips and tongue,” explains Tara Kehoe, a speech and language pathologist.

 All that noise gives the jaw a great workout by exercising the muscles needed to move lips independently of the jaw and tongue.
 That’s a crucial skill for when they start using a spoon and eating chunkier foods.